AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 ## Cache Lifetime Adjustment {#cache-adjustment}

 The default CRA cache lifetime is 24 hours.
-With the option for refreshing a report, and regenerating the cache, in both the user interface and the HTTP interface, this default value is likely to be appropriate for most uses of the CRA.
+With the option for refreshing a report, and regenerating the cache, in both the AEM instance and the HTTP interface, this default value is likely to be appropriate for most uses of the CRA.
 If the report generation time is particularly long for your AEM instance, you may wish to adjust the cache lifetime in order to minimize the regeneration of the report.

 The cache lifetime value is stored as the `maxCacheAge` property on the following repository node:
 `/apps/readiness-analyzer/content/CloudReadinessReport/jcr:content`

 The value of this property is the cache lifetime in seconds.
-An administrator may adjust the cache lifetime using the CRX/DE Lite interface to AEM.
+An administrator may adjust the cache lifetime using the CRX/DE Lite.